gbisaga/devops/aws-devops-deployment-options.md

     - same three options (allatonce, oneatatime, halfatatime)
     - requires ELB, but ASG is optional
     - don’t link multiple CodeDeploy deployment groups to a single ASG (e.g. to deploy multiple independent softwares)
-  - ECS
+  - ECS all blue green
     - canary, linear, or allatonce
-  - Lambda
+  - Lambda all BG
     - also canary, linear, or allatonce
 - CodeDeploy with ASG
   - https://docs.aws.amazon.com/codedeploy/latest/userguide/integrations-aws-auto-scaling.html

 - CodeDeploy "gotchas":
   - A deployment group contains individually tagged Amazon EC2 instances, Amazon EC2 instances in Amazon EC2 Auto Scaling groups, or both.
   - Deployments that use the EC2/On-Premises compute platform manage the way in which traffic is directed to instances by using an in-place or blue/green deployment type.
-During an in-place deployment, CodeDeploy performs a rolling update across Amazon EC2 instances.
+During an in-place deployment, CodeDeploy performs a rolling update (half at a time, etc) across Amazon EC2 instances.
 During a blue/green deployment, the latest application revision is installed on replacement instances.
   - If you use an EC2/On-Premises compute platform, be aware that blue/green deployments work with Amazon EC2 instances only.
-  - You CANNOT use canary, linear, or all-at-once [this might be wrong] configuration for EC2/On-Premises compute platform.
+    - You CANNOT use canary, linear, or all-at-once configuration for EC2/On-Premises compute platform (but other BG are ok)
   - You can manage the way in which traffic is shifted to the updated Lambda function versions during deployment by choosing a canary, linear, or all-at-once configuration.
   - You can deploy an Amazon ECS containerized application as a task set.
 You can manage the way in which traffic is shifted to the updated task set during deployment by choosing a canary, linear, or all-at-once configuration.
   - Amazon ECS blue/green deployments are supported using both CodeDeploy and AWS CloudFormation.
 For blue/green deployments through AWS CloudFormation, you don't create a CodeDeploy application or deployment group.